fommil/fpmortals/manuscript/wip.md

 ## Magnolia

-The magnolia macro library provides a clean API for writing typeclass derivations.
+The Magnolia macro library provides a clean API for writing typeclass derivations.
 It is installed with the following `build.sbt` entry

 {lang="text"}